* This is the Professional Version. *

 Autoimmune Hemolytic Anemia

 Warm antibody hemolytic anemia is the most common form of autoimmune hemolytic anemia (AIHA); it is more common among women.
-Autoantibodies in warm antibody hemolytic anemia generally react at temperatures ≥ 37° C. The autoantibodies may occur.
+Autoantibodies in warm antibody hemolytic anemia generally react at temperatures ≥ 37° C. AIHA may be classified as

-Some drugs (eg, α-methyldopa, levodopa— Drugs That Cause Warm Antibody Hemolytic Anemia) stimulate production of autoantibodies against Rh antigens (α-methyldopa-type of AIHA).
+Some drugs (eg, alpha-methyldopa, levodopa—see Table: Drugs That Can Cause Warm Antibody Hemolytic Anemia) stimulate production of autoantibodies against Rh antigens (alpha-methyldopa-type of AIHA).
 Other drugs stimulate production of autoantibodies against the antibiotic–RBC-membrane complex as part of a transient hapten mechanism; the hapten may be stable (eg, high-dose penicillin, cephalosporins) or unstable (eg, quinidine, sulfonamides).

-In warm antibody hemolytic anemia, hemolysis occurs primarily in the spleen.
+In warm antibody hemolytic anemia, hemolysis occurs primarily in the spleen and is not due to direct lysis of RBCs.
 It is often severe and can be fatal.
 Most of the autoantibodies in warm antibody hemolytic anemia are IgG.
 Most are panagglutinins and have limited specificity.

 Paroxysmal cold hemoglobinuria (PCH; Donath-Landsteiner syndrome) is a rare type of cold agglutinin disease.
+PCH is more common in children.
 Hemolysis results from exposure to cold, which may even be localized (eg, from drinking cold water, from washing hands in cold water).
-An IgG autohemolysin binds to RBCs at low temperatures and causes intravascular hemolysis after warming.
+An IgG antibody binds to the P antigen on RBCs at low temperatures and causes intravascular hemolysis after warming.
 It occurs most often after a nonspecific viral illness or in otherwise healthy patients, although it occurs in some patients with congenital or acquired syphilis.
 The severity and rapidity of development of the anemia varies and may be fulminant.
+In children, this disease is often self-resolving.

 Symptoms of warm antibody hemolytic anemia tend to be due to the anemia.
 If the disorder is severe, fever, chest pain, syncope, or heart failure may occur.
 Mild splenomegaly is typical.

-AIHA is suspected in patients with hemolytic anemia, particularly if symptoms are severe or other suggestive symptoms are present.
-Routine laboratory tests generally suggest extravascular hemolysis (eg, hemosiderinuria is absent; haptoglobin levels are near normal) unless anemia is sudden and severe or PCH is the cause.
-Spherocytosis and a high MCHC are typical.
+AIHA should be suspected in any patient with a hemolytic anemia (as suggested by the presence of anemia and reticulocytosis).
+The peripheral smear usually shows microspherocytes (and the reticulocyte count will be high.
+Laboratory tests typically suggest extravascular hemolysis (eg, hemosiderinuria is absent; haptoglobin levels are near normal, schistocytes are absent on smear) unless anemia is sudden and severe or PCH is the cause.
+Spherocytosis and a high mean corpuscular hemoglobin concentration (MCHC) are typical.

 Once AIHA has been identified by the antiglobulin test, testing should differentiate between warm antibody hemolytic anemia and cold agglutinin disease as well as the mechanism responsible for warm antibody hemolytic anemia.
 This determination can often be made by observing the pattern of the direct antiglobulin reaction.
 Three patterns are possible:

 The reaction is positive with anti-IgG and negative with anti-C3.
-This pattern is common in idiopathic AIHA and in the drug-associated or α-methyldopa-type of AIHA, usually warm antibody hemolytic anemia.
+This pattern is common in idiopathic AIHA and in the drug-associated or alpha-methyldopa-type of AIHA, usually warm antibody hemolytic anemia.

 The reaction is positive with anti-IgG and anti-C3.
 This pattern is common in patients with SLE and idiopathic AIHA, usually warm antibody hemolytic anemia, and is rare in drug-associated cases.

 The reaction is positive with anti-C3 but negative with anti-IgG.
-This pattern occurs in cold agglutinin disease.
-It is uncommon in idiopathic AIHA, warm antibody hemolytic anemia, when the IgG antibody is of low affinity, in some drug-associated cases, and in PCH.
+This pattern occurs in cold agglutinin disease(where the antibody is most commonly an IgM).
+It can also occur in warm antibody hemolytic anemia when the IgG antibody is of low affinity, in some drug-associated cases, and in PCH.

 Other studies can suggest the cause of AIHA but are not definitive.
 In cold agglutinin disease, RBCs clump on the peripheral smear, and automated cell counts often reveal an increased MCV and spuriously low Hb due to such clumping; hand warming of the tube and recounting result in values significantly closer to normal.
 Warm antibody hemolytic anemia can often be differentiated from cold agglutinin disease by the temperature at which the direct antiglobulin test is positive; a test that is positive at temperatures ≥ 37° C indicates warm antibody hemolytic anemia, whereas a test that is positive at lower temperatures indicates cold agglutinin disease.